Librarika/manual/docs/getting-started.md

 * Same as **New User** section above, just enter your account email address.
 * You will not be asked to enter password information.
-* Since, your account is already verified, your new library will be activated automatically.
+* And, if your account is already verified, your new library will be activated automatically.

 #### Multiple Libraries